mark-thompson01/Network-Traffic-Analysis/README.md

 2. To save captured traffic to a file for further inspection using Wireshark.

-3. To analyze captured traffic and uncover insights relevant to cybersecurity scenarios.

-4. To generate and examine diverse network traffic, including simulated malicious activity.
+3. To generate and examine diverse network traffic, including simulated malicious activity.

 ## Lab Setup
 The lab environment consists of two interconnected VMs: